Available since: 5.0.0

 But in the above case the output would be the same, since we have pending messages only for a single consumer.
 However what is important to keep in mind is that this operation, filtering by a specific consumer, is not inefficient even when there are many pending messages from many consumers: we have a pending entries list data structure both globally, and for every consumer, so we can very efficiently show just messages pending for a single consumer.

-Since version 6.2 it is possible to filter entries by their idle-time,
+It is also possible to filter pending stream entries by their idle-time,

 given in milliseconds (useful for